Correlation between U/Th and Pb/Os abundance ratios and its application in nuclear cosmochronology: Results and discussion

 \subsection{U/Th-Pb/Os correlation}

 Since no decay occurs, the abundances of stable elements have remained unchanged since they were produced.
 As the $r$-process yields of Pb element are sensitive to the astrophysical conditions, one can in principle use the observed abundances of Pb element to constrain the $r$-process astrophysical conditions, and thus constrain the initial abundances of radioactive Th and U elements.
 The relation between abundance ratios of U/Th and Pb/Os is presented in Figure~\ref{fig:3} by taking $Y_e=0.45$ as an example.
 The abundance ratio Pb/Os is chosen because Os and Pb are neighboring nuclei in atomic numbers, and the corresponding abundance ratio is less affected by the uncertainties in the overall $r$-process simulation.
 As can be seen, there is a strong correlation between U/Th and Pb/Os ratios.
 It means that once the ratio of Pb/Os is known, the ratio of U/Th can be predicted correspondingly.
+Note that for each specific $S_{\mathrm{final}}$ value, the $r$-process simulation will yield an abundance ratio of U/Th and an abundance ratio of Pb/Os, which contribute to the blue circular points in Figure~\ref{fig:3}.
+The intermediate cases between these points are obtained by linear interpolation.
+This gives us a continuous mapping between Pb/Os and U/Th ratios, enabling the determination of a unique U/Th ratio for any observed Pb/Os value.
 This would be very useful for the nuclear cosmochronology study, as one can use the observed Pb/Os ratio to constrain the U/Th ratio.
 For example, the observed Pb/Os ratio of the metal-poor star J2038-0023 is 0.645, which suggests the initial U/Th ratio to be 0.561 according to the relation shown in Figure~\ref{fig:3}.
 Together with the observed U/Th ratio of 0.126, one can then calculate the age of the J2038-0023 star with

 The obtained age of the J2038-0023 star is $14.14$ Gyr.
 If the constraint from U/Th-Pb/Os correlation does not apply, all the possible U/Th ratios presented in Figure~\ref{fig:3} could be chosen as the initial abundance ratios, and the estimated ages range from 12.5 to 15.0 Gyr with considerable uncertainty.
 Therefore, the application of U/Th-Pb/Os correlation can be in principle valuable for reducing the age-estimation uncertainty in the nuclear cosmochronology study.
 It can provide a customized initial abundance ratio of U/Th for each metal-poor star depending on the observed abundance ratio of Pb/Os.